tttardigrado/goadt/README.md

 * Golang
 * Parsec
 * CmdArgs
+* Go-Sumtypes

 ## Product types
 A product type `A x B` is a compounded type that combines one element from each of the types.
-It corresponds to logical `AND`.
+According to the Curry-Howard isomorphism, it corresponds to the `AND` operation in intuitionistic logic.

 In golang, we are going to represent product types as `structs`.